Tort1k558/Tengine/README.md

 ## Editor
 ![It looks like this](/images/editor.png)

-## What platforms are being built for.
+## Supports builds for these platforms
 - Windows
 - HTML5(built with emscripten)